genomicsclass/book/pages/random_variables.md

 We will provide more details on histograms in later chapters.

-An important point to keep in mind here is that while we defined $Pr(a)$ by counting cases, we will learn how, in some circumstances, mathematics gives us formulas for $Pr(a)$ that save us the trouble of computing them as we did here.
+An important point to keep in mind here is that while we defined $$Pr(a)$$ by counting cases, we will learn how, in some circumstances, mathematics gives us formulas for $$Pr(a)$$ that save us the trouble of computing them as we did here.

 <a name="normal_distribution"></a>

 ## Normal distribution

 If instead of the total numbers we report the proportions, then the histogram is a probability distribution.
 The probability distribution we see above approximates one that is very common in a nature: the bell curve or normal distribution or Gaussian distribution.
 When the histogram of a list of numbers approximates the normal distribution we can use a convenient mathematical formula to approximate the proportion of individuals in any given interval

 $$
 \mbox{Pr}(a < x < b) = \int_a^b \frac{1}{\sqrt{2\pi\sigma^2}} \exp{\left( \frac{-(x-\mu)^2}{2 \sigma^2} \right)} \, dx
 $$

-Here $\mu$ and $\sigma$ are refereed to as the mean and standard deviation.
+Here $$\mu$$ and $$\sigma$$ are refereed to as the mean and standard deviation.
 If this approximation holds for our list then the population mean and variance of our list can be used in the formula above.
 To see this with an example remember that above we noted that only 1.5% of values on the null distribution were above `diff`.
 We can compute the proportion of values below a value `x` with `pnorm(x,mu,sigma)` without knowing all the values.
 The normal approximation works very well here:

 ```r